 The success of the investigation process is largely dependent upon how timely the accident or incident is reported.
 The more time that elapses between the date of the incident and when it's reported, the harder it is to collect accurate information, identify root causes, and determine effective solutions.
 All College of William and Mary employees are expected to report an accident/incident within 24 hours of its occurrence.
 The EH&S Department will then determine if an investigation is warranted based upon the following guidelines:

 The employee and supervisor shall complete the First Report of Accident/Injury Form (pdf) and submit it to Human Resources as directed on the form.
+The supervisor can utilize the Accident Investigation Job Aid Form to document the accident.

 1. Work-related personal-injury accidents or illness